 This screen mirroring with Chromecast is confusing for Samsung users

 But I often call it screen mirroring, and it is hard for me to change.
 This may cause confusion among Samsung users because Samsung used screen mirroring for their Allshare casting, which essentially is an improved implementation of Miracast.
 Based on my experience, Samsung did the best job on implementing Miracast on Android.
 Their implementation was even earlier than that in Android Jelly Bean 4.2, and works better than other Android vendors’ device.

 Anyway, now in some Samsung devices, you have another way to mirror your screen with Chromecast.

 Do you have any questions about screen mirroring with Chromecast (or Chromecast screencasting)?

-Please let us know your questions or problems on screen mirroring with Chromecast in the comment box below.
+Please let us know your questions or problems about screen mirroring with Chromecast in the comment box below.